 Note: Uploaders will need to make sure they select the correct account from their upload page.

 Contributors can be invited to access a specific project within your account.
 They’ll have the ability to upload, edit, review, share, and publish videos within a project, but won’t have access to any of your other projects or areas of your account.
 A contributor also won’t be able to change the title of a project, delete a project, or delete a video from the owner's account.
+They can view settings of a video in that project as well as the analytics tab, which has numbers from the past 30 days but won't have access to advanced analytics for the video.
 Contributors will see the option to switch between your account and their own from their profile picture menu.

 Then, once they go to the Video Manager, they will be able to only see the projects that they have been invited to.

 In addition, contributors on a Premium account can access settings of an archived live event within the project folder to which they contribute.
 Contributors can start a live event to Vimeo if they are using an external encoder via RTMP (after the Owner or Admin creates an event and provides the Contributor to with the RTMP URL and Stream Key).
 Take note that if the Vimeo account is connected to other social accounts such as Facebook, then any live events the Contributor starts from their encoder will also simulcast to that destination.

 Admins can access your account to help you upload and manage all your videos, projects, and collections.
 As with Contributors, they will see the option to switch between your account and their own in their profile picture menu.
 They can quickly tell which account they are navigating by looking at the profile picture; if their photo overlaps with yours, then they are in your account.